KaranpreetRaja/SyntaxSage/lab_5_activity.md

   back to the dashboard.

 - Sign In/Sign Up:
-  - Verify that the login page is displayed when the application is launched.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that the login page is displayed when the application is launched.
-  - Verify that the "Sign In" and "Register" buttons are displayed on the login page.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that the "Sign In" and "Register" buttons are displayed on the login page.
-  - Verify that clicking the "Register" button takes the user to the registration page.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that clicking the "Register" button takes the user to the registration page.
-  - Verify that the user is able to enter their username and password in the input fields.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that the user is able to enter their username and password in the input fields.
-  - Verify that clicking the "Sign In" button with valid credentials takes the user to the dashboard page.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that clicking the "Sign In" button with valid credentials takes the user to the dashboard page.
-  - Verify that clicking the "Sign In" button with invalid credentials displays an error message.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that clicking the "Sign In" button with invalid credentials displays an error message.
-  - Verify that the dashboard page is displayed with the correct account details when the user logs in successfully.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that the dashboard page is displayed with the correct account details when the user logs in successfully.
-  - Verify that the user is able to log out from the dashboard page and is redirected back to the login page.
+  - Start Program.
+Sign in with existing account (Username: Admin, Password: Admin).
+Verify that the user is able to log out from the dashboard page and is redirected back to the login page.